 Aim to eat more omega-3 and monounsaturated fats, found mainly in fish and plant-based foods like nuts, flaxseeds and olive oil, instead.
-These fats are good for your heart because they help lower LDL levels.
+These fats are good for your heart because they help raise HDL levels.

 Add Fiber to Your Diet

 All fiber is good for you, but soluble fiber is a secret weapon when you’re working on your cholesterol: It binds to fatty substances in your intestines and helps your body get rid of them, which lowers your LDL levels.